Table of Contents

 The point isn’t to kill your dreams and set your standards low.
 The point is to make your dreams more attainable and set standards that are high yet realistic enough that you can actually reach them.

 Action Step: Time to nail down the probabilities.
-What CAN you do that others can’t?
-What are you so exceptionally great at that if you gave it your all, your chances of succeeding would be higher than most others’?
+What CAN you do that the average person can’t?
+What are you so exceptionally great at that if you gave it your all, your chances of succeeding would be higher than the average person?
 You might find one or two things in particular stand out to you the most.
 If this happens, it’s a good sign you’ve found your one thing.
 Now ask yourself—are your goals within the realm of probability?

 Have Realistic Role Models